pjohnst5/CoolsterCodes/content/articles/postgres-default.md

 and return missing values where appropriate.
-New rows inserted into the table pick up the default values as they're created so that there's no need to check `atthasmissing` when returning their contents.
+New rows inserted into the table pick up the default values as they're created so that there's no need to check `atthasmissing` when returning their content.

 {{Figure "Fast column creation with existing rows loading defaults from pg_attribute."
-(ImgSrcAndAltAndClass "/contents/images/postgres-default/implementation.svg" "Fast column creation with existing rows loading defaults from pg_attribute." "overflowing")}}
+(ImgSrcAndAltAndClass "/content/images/postgres-default/implementation.svg" "Fast column creation with existing rows loading defaults from pg_attribute." "overflowing")}}

 The `pg_attribute` fields are only used as long as they have to be.
 If at any point the table is rewritten,